Nix-Security-WG/nix-security-tracker/README.md

 ### Set up Github App webhooks

 For now, we require a GitHub webhook to receive push notifications when team memberships change.
-To configure the GitHub app and the webhook:

-1. In the GitHub organisation settings:
+To configure the GitHub app and the webhook in the GitHub organisation settings:

 - In **Code, planning, and automation** Webhooks, create a new webhook:
   - In **Payload URL**, input "https://<APP_DOMAIN>/github-webhook".